TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   investors
 *   CA Transparency in Supply Chains Act

 JCPenney credit card pay bill check balance apply now JCPenney is Your One-Stop Shop for Winter Coats, Clothes &.
 Accessories!
 At JCPenney, we're dedicated to bringing you the very best in stylish and affordable goods.
 With cold weather around the corner, you've got to be well prepared, and we're here to help out with that!
-Keep Jack Frost at bay with an array of winter coats and boots for the entire family.
+Shop an array of winter coats and boots for the entire family.
 From pea coats to ski coats and riding boots to booties, youâre sure to find exactly what you need for yourself and your family to stay warm and stylish.
-Donât forget to accessorize your new clothing with essential cold weather accessories such as hats, gloves, and scarves.
-Shop for the perfect pajamas, bathrobe, and slippers to snuggle up in at night.
+Donât forget to accessorize your new clothing with essential cold weather accessories.
 At JCPenney, youâll find everything you need to stay warm inside and outside of the house.
 Your journey towards better value starts and ends with us, online or in your closest JCPenney store!

 *   copyright
 *   privacy policy